davidlarrimore/openwebui-chat-analyzer/readme.md

 - **100% Local Processing** – All data stays on your machine
 - **No External Services** – Dashboard communicates only with your local backend
 - **Self-Hosted by Design** – Complete control over your conversation analytics
+- **Adaptive Alias System** – Stable pseudonyms are stored in the database with an optional real-name override

 ### 📊 **Comprehensive Analytics**
 - **📈 Time Analysis** – Daily trends, conversation patterns, hour-by-day heatmaps